tmort/wpsocialite/README.md

 ```

 ## Installation
+You can download the plugin in the Wordpress Plugin Repo here: [http://wordpress.org/extend/plugins/wpsocialite/](http://wordpress.org/extend/plugins/wpsocialite/)
 1. Download the wpsocialite folder and upload it to {your-wp-directory}/wp-content/plugins folder.
 2. Visit Your-website.com/wp-admin/plugins.php and activate WPSocialite.
 3. Head to Settings->Discussion and scroll to "WPSocialite" settings to configure the plugin.